mvolkmann/blog/src/neovim.md

 {% aTargetBlank "https://github.com/folke/lazy.nvim", "lazy.nvim" %}
 "is a modern plugin manager for Neovim".
 It is the plugin manager used by AstroNvim.
-The configuration for lazy.nvim can be found in `~/.config/nvim/lua/astronvim/lazy.lua`.
+The configuration for `lazy.nvim` is in the file `~/.config/nvim/lua/astronvim/lazy.lua`.

 To verify that `lazy.nvim` is properly configured, enter `:checkhealth lazy`.

 Enter `:Lazy sync` to update used plugins and remove unused plugins.
+When this completes, press `q` to close the window.

 ### Custom Plugins

-When AstroNvim starts it executes all the `.lua` files in the `~/.config/nvim/lua/plugins` directory followed by all the `.lua` files in the `~/.config/nvim/lua/user/plugins` directory.
+When AstroNvim starts, it executes all the `.lua` files in the `~/.config/nvim/lua/plugins` directory followed by all the `.lua` files in the `~/.config/nvim/lua/user/plugins` directory.